-10 tips for girls getting started in surfing - Lucy Campbell
+10 Tips for Beginner Surfers – Lucy Campbell

-Want to get into surfing but not sure where to start? dryrobe ambassador and 6 X National Women’s Surf Champion Lucy Campbell shares her advice for girls looking to get out there in the water for the first time.
+Want to get into surfing but not sure where to start? dryrobe® ambassador and 7 X National Women’s Surf Champion Lucy Campbell shares her advice for anyone looking to get out in the water for the first time.

 Having grown up with the beach on her doorstep, Devon-based Lucy has been surfing since she was 10 and is now a pro surfer on the WSL Women’s Qualifying Series, a multiple English and British Women’s surf champion and has represented her country in competitions around the globe.

 Surfing provides the perfect balance between being active and having fun - many love getting in the water for the addictive adrenaline rush from catching and riding waves.

 Depending on your location and providing you’ve got the right gear, you can reap the rewards all year round, not to mention that it’s an incredible incentive to see the most beautiful coastal locations on the planet!